The Best Selz Alternatives Compared (2023)

 For smaller businesses, consider Sellfy.
 It’s similar to the two above but its straightforward approach lets you focus on selling and less on everything else.

 If you’re looking for the bare minimum, you can’t go wrong with Gumroad or SendOwl.
-Both are cut from the same cloth – lightweight ecommerce platforms that make selling online a breeze.
+Both are cut from the same cloth – lightweight ecommerce platforms that make selling digital products easy.